 The drug of choice for CH is only Levothyroxine.

 - Thyroid hormones.
-These agents are administered to supplement thyroid hormone in patients with hypothyroidism.
+These agents are administered to supplement thyroid hormones in patients with hypothyroidism.
 Levothyroxine is the preferred form of thyroid hormone replacement in all patients with hypothyroidism.

-Nursing care of a child with congenital hypothyroidism include the following:
+Nursing care for a child with congenital hypothyroidism includes the following:

 Assessment of a child with congenital hypothyroidism include:

 - History.
 Family history should be carefully reviewed for information about similarly affected infants or family members with unexplained mental retardation; maternal history of a thyroid disorder and mode of treatment, whether before or during pregnancy, can occasionally provide the etiology of the infant’s problem.